Hardware Component

 # time.sleep(0.1)

-• Here we set up a few settings for this hardware, these settings are LoggedQuantity objects that contain a hardware value that can be read or written.
-This object helps keep this value in sync between hardware, measurement and graphical interface.
+• Here we set up a few settings for this hardware.
+These settings are LoggedQuantity objects that keep this value in sync between hardware, measurement, and graphical interface, playing a critical role in the ScopeFoundry framework.

 • We define an object self.dev which instantiates the low-level device wrapper and thereby accesses hardware functions.

-• We clean up the mess we made by removing objects after use.
+• We clean up by removing objects after use.

-By having the connect() and disconnect() we can cleanly reconnect hardware during an App run.
-This is especially useful when debugging a hardware plug-in to a new device.
+By having connect() and disconnect(), we can cleanly reconnect hardware during an app run.
+This is especially useful when debugging a hardware plug-in for a new device.

 Test by running: